lumail/lumail/README.md

 is complete and robust:

 * Basic operations may be carried out against email:
-     * Viewing Maildir hierarchies.
+     * Viewing folder-hierarchies.
-     * Viewing message-lists.
+     * Viewing the contents of a folder.
      * Reading emails.
      * Replying to emails.
      * Forwarding emails.